 Do you need a permit to drill a water well on your land?
 How about a permit to dam a creek or build a bridge over a creek?
 Attorneys Philip Hundl and Audra Smith talk about these topics at the conclusion of a presentation on Agriculture Law at the Brazoria County Extension Office.
 Call 800-929-1725 for an appointment or click this link to schedule an appointment online.
+Attorney Audra Smith is no longer with the Firm, but many of our other attorneys have years of experience in agriculture and property law.

 Summary of the Permits for Water Wells, Dams, and Bridges Video